Shadmxn/LightBnB/README.md

 - View their past and upcoming reservations
 - Write reviews for properties they've stayed at
 - This project will simulate the development of a cutting-edge application, pioneering a new approach to vacation rentals.

+### Geting Started

+Create a new repository using this repository as a template.
+Clone your repository onto your local device.
+Install dependencies using the npm install command.
+Start the web server using the npm run local command in LightBnB_WebApp file.
+The app will be served at http://localhost:3000/.
+Go to http://localhost:3000/ in your browser.

 Photos: